bertelsmannstift/GED-VIZ/README.md

 ## Implementation

-GED VIZ is a Ruby on Rails application using a MySQL database.
+GED VIZ is a data visualization tool that uses open web technologies like HTML5, CSS, SVG, JavaScript and JSON.
+In particular, GED VIZ is a Ruby on Rails application using a MySQL database.
 The client side part is written in JavaScript/[CoffeeScript](http://coffeescript.org/) using [Backbone.js](http://backbonejs.org/), [Chaplin.js](http://chaplinjs.org) and [Raphael.js](http://raphaeljs.com).